globulario/Globular/README.md

 ``` sh
 $ evans -port 10001 -r
 ```
-If your server has a domain and he's secured with tls, you must get access to certificate.
+If your server has a domain and it secured with tls, you must get access to certificate.
 To do so execute the following command,

 ``` sh
 $ Globular certificates -domain=globular.live -path=/tmp/tata -port=80